People

 Profile

 I joined the University of Leicester in 2020.
-I obtained dual MA degrees in English Literature at Nankai University in China in 2003 and MSc in Translation and Conference Interpreting with Distinction at Heriot-Watt University in 2009 and my PhD in Translation Studies was awarded at the University of Salford in 2013.
-Previously I taught Mandarin at the University of Salford translation and interpreting at Imperial College London and Nankai University.
-My main research interests are political discourse and translation multimodality in translation and interpreting and audiovisual translation.
+I obtained dual MA degrees in English Literature at Nankai University in China in 2003 and MSc in Translation and Conference Interpreting with Distinction at Heriot-Watt University in 2009 and my PhD in China Media Studies was awarded at the University of Salford in 2013.
+Previously I taught Chinese at the University of Salford, intercultural communication at Imperial College London and Nankai University.
+My main research interests and expertise are politics in global media communication, cultural politics and international relations, creative media studies, global media production and reception.

 Research